About the Program

 CED Career Services

-- All courses used to fulfill minor requirements must be completed with a letter grade of C- or above.
+- Each course used to fulfill minor requirements must be completed with a letter grade of C- or above.

 - Students must earn a 2.0 GPA in the upper division requirements for the minor.